 “It’s pretty high confidence that Fancy Bear had to be in touch with the Russian military,” “This is exactly what the mission is of the GRU.”

-- The Russians hacked a Ukrainian artillery app and used it to collect data and positioning information
+- The Russians hacked a Ukrainian artillery app and used it to collect data and unit position information

-- The Ukrainians lost 80% of their field artillery
+- The Ukrainians lost 80% of their D-30 Howitzer field artillery pieces

-- Ukraine’s Howitzers suffered the highest percentage of loss of any artillery pieces in Ukraine’s arsenal.
+- Ukraine’s D-30 Howitzers suffered the highest percentage of loss of any artillery pieces in Ukraine’s arsenal.

-CrowdStrike based its numbers for “excessive losses” of Ukrainian artillery units on statistics collected by the International Institute for Strategic Studies (IISS).
-But IISS said that its statistics completely disagree with CrowdStrike‘s claims.
+Crowdstrike based its figures for the “excessive losses” of Ukrainian artillery units on statistics collected by the International Institute for Strategic Studies (IISS).
+But IISS said that its figures completely disagree with Crowdstrike‘s claims.
 There were no “excessive losses” of Ukrainian artillery.
-In fact, the IISS told Voice of America that CrowdStrike had erroneously used their data as proof of such an intrusion and the IISS has disavowed any connection to the CrowdStrike report.
+In fact, the IISS told Voice of America that Crowdstrike had erroneously used their data as proof of such an intrusion and that the IISS has disavowed any connection to the Crowdstrike report.

-The same applies to the claim that the Russian malware was able to “retrieve communications” and “some locational data” from infected devices is blatantly false.
-Just like with the “DNC hack”, CrowdStrike made up the whole story and no one in the media or the DOJ challenged them nor asked for solid evidence.
+The same applies to the claim that the Russian malware was able to “retrieve communications” and “some location data” from the infected devices is blatantly false.
+Just like with the “DNC hack”, Crowdstrike made up the whole story and no one in the media or the DOJ challenged them nor asked for solid evidence.

 The Details of the Alleged Russian Attack